pbogden/pbogden.github.io/crosswalk.md

 # Crosswalk

+## Assessment language

+Outcome:

+* Students are able to access and import a dataset;
+* they are able to clean, transform, and visualize the dataset appropriately for a well-described analytic goal.

+## KB & PB

 Crosswalk of learning goals -- KB & PB -- from KB's 11 modules (slides), 12th module: project presentations

 | module  | KB  | PB  | differences |